Pinggot Zulueta

 Pinggot Zulueta (born 19 June 1961) is a Filipino visual artist and photojournalist.

 Biography

 Zulueta grew up in Tarlac, Philippines and attained his Fine Arts degree in Painting from the University of Santo Tomas, where he served as staff artist for The Varsitarian.
 He then continued his studies at the UP College of Fine Arts.
-He also attended an advanced course on news photography and pictorial layout conducted by Berlin's International Institute of Journalism during its visit to Manila in 1996.
+He also attended an advanced course on news photography and pictorial layout conducted by Berlin's International Institute for Journalism during its visit to Manila in 1996.
 He later worked as a political cartoonist for Midweek Magazine and Abante.
 He has also been a lifestyle photographer for both Diyaryo Filipino and Manila Bulletin.

 Zulueta's art style centers on social commentary and abstraction.
 Since 1983, his work has been exhibited in the Philippines, New Zealand, Australia, and the United States.
 He also appears in EDSA 2: A Nation in Revolt and collaborated on the UNESCO children's book Mga Alagad ng Mahiwagang Sirkulo.